srph/til/2015-05-02-use-arrays-to-render-two-sibling-components.md

 title: Use arrays to render two components
 ---

-For guys that use JSX, it was weird that it's not possible return two sibling components.
+At first, it was weird that it's not possible return two sibling components.
 For instance:

 ```jsx
 class MyComponent extends React.Component {